-Issue 63 – Published and distributed in JULY of 2017.
+Issue 66 – Published and distributed in January of 2018.
 Click on image below to read the table of contents.